mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 02 December 2025 or as the situation changes.

-- Warning no longer in force: River Wye in Gloucestershire
+- Flood alert: River Wye in Gloucestershire
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-This alert is being removed but rainfall throughout Monday is likely to require a re-issuing of the alert on Tuesday morning
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+- Forecast rising river levels today may lead to flooding.
+Flooding is possible from the early hours of 02 December 2025 .
+Flooding may affect low lying land and roads along the River Wye.
+Predicted peaks:- Ross on Wye 3.5m to 4.0m 02/12 PM, Lydbrook 5.0m to 5.5m 02/12 Evening.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 02 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - Forecast rising river levels today may lead to flooding.